 For over a century, the health of a company has been synonymous with its financial health, as represented in its income statement and balance sheet.
-In this keynote talk, Erik Thomsen will show you why environmental, social, and governance (ESG) factors are growing in importance to investors as a means to assess corporate health, and he will outline how a program of well-being analytics can positively influence these non-financial metrics.
+In this keynote talk, Erik Thomsen will show you why environmental, social, and governance (ESG) factors are growing in importance to investors as a means to assess corporate health, and he will outline how a program of well-being analytics can improve corporate health and resilience.

 ESG reports and third-party ratings have become ubiquitous for assessing a company’s impact on the environment and society (what economists call externalities) and the way it governs itself.
 Underpinning investor interest in ESG ratings is the general perception that a company with poor ESG ratings today is at greater risk of financial problems tomorrow when compared to a company with similar financials but markedly better ESG ratings.